XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-token-transfers.md

 Using a broker offers several advantages.
 For example:

 * The broker can act as an agent, working to maximize the selling price of the `NFToken`.
-IF the broker is paid a percentage of the sale price, the higher the price, the more the broker can earn.
+If the broker is paid a percentage of the sale price, the higher the price, the more the broker earns.
 * The broker can act as a curator, organizing `NFTokens` based on a niche market, price point, or other criteria.
 This can attract groups of buyers who might not otherwise discover a creator’s work.
 * The broker can act as a marketplace, such as Opensea.io, to handle the auction process at the application layer.